NBA flagrant fouls defined, and what's driving their sudden rise in the playoffs

 What's behind the sudden surge in flagrant 2 fouls during the first week of the NBA playoffs?

-Officiating decisions have taken center stage this week, starting with Draymond Green's ejection on Monday for a flagrant 2 foul after stomping on Sacramento Kings center Domantas Sabonis resulting in a one-game suspension for Green.
-The decision left the Golden State Warriors short-handed for Thursday's Game 3.
+Officiating decisions have taken center stage, starting with Draymond Green's ejection on Monday for a flagrant 2 foul after stomping on Sacramento Kings center Domantas Sabonis resulting in a one-game suspension for Green.
+The decision left the Golden State Warriors short-handed for Thursday's Game 3 win.

+On Saturday, Memphis Grizzlies forward Dillon Brooks was given a flagrant 2 and ejection for hitting LeBron James in the groin during Game 3 against the Los Angeles Lakers.

 Typically, flagrant 2 fouls are rare.
 Just 14 of them were called during the entire 2022-23 NBA regular season, or an average of one every 88 games.
-To have two of them during the first 17 games of the playoffs inevitably stands out by contrast.
+To have three of them during the first week of the playoffs inevitably stands out by contrast.

 Although it's common for play to get more physical in the postseason, we don't usually see this many flagrant 2 fouls called in the playoffs.
-There were three flagrant 2s all of last year's postseason -- one of them committed by Green against the Memphis Grizzlies.
-And we've already matched the total of two flagrant 2s from both the 2020 and 2021 playoffs while surpassing the one called in 2019.
+There were three flagrant 2s all of last year's postseason -- one of them committed by Green against the Grizzlies.
+And we've already surpassed the total of two flagrant 2s from both the 2020 and 2021 playoffs while tripling the one called in 2019.

 The NBA's rulebook defines flagrant 1 fouls as contact to an opponent that is "unnecessary," whereas the more punitive flagrant 2 call requires the contact to be both "unnecessary and excessive."